Regions and availability zones¶

 And much more

-This enables you to provision your infrastructure in several locations and as such build and design highly available and geographically redundant application in the same platform.
+This enables you to provision your infrastructure in different locations, allowing you to build and design highly available and geographically redundant applications in platform.

-The networking is designed to continue operation regardless of other availability zones in the same region.
+We design networking to continue operation regardless of other availability zones in the same region.

-Storage services are also autonomous to other availability zones and do not share anything, we provide various replication options that can help you copy data between availability zones.
+Storage services are also autonomous to other availability zones and do not share anything, we provide different replication options that can help you copy data between availability zones.

-Binero cloud provides two public availability zones (a and b) in the europe-se-1 region, these are named like below.
+Binero cloud provides two public availability zones (a and b) in the europe-se-1 region and we refer to them as below:

 europe-se-1a